qubenix/qubes-whonix-bitcoin/2_electrum.md

 ```
 3. Paste the following.

 a.
-Paste this section to configure for `electrs` or `electrumx`.
+Paste this section to configure for `electrs`.

 **Note:**
-- Don't paste this section if you did not install `electrs` or `electrumx` as your server VM.
+- Don't paste this section if you did not install `electrs` as your server VM.

 ```
 {